Travelers Championship: A hole-by-hole guide to TPC River Highlands

 A view from behind TPC River Highlands' 2nd green from June, 2023.
 The trees on the inside of the hole and the elevated green made it a tricky drive-and-pitch par 4.

 Modern driver and ball technology have transformed what used to be a wood-and-wedge par 4 into a just-about-drivable one, despite a sharp uphill climb.
 Such boldness can have mixed results, as the small green is well protected by bunkers and trees.
 Laying up is often the wise play, but it requires positioning the ball on the right side of a fairway that slopes away on the left in order to leave a wedge from a flat lie.
-In preparation for the 2025 Travelers, the trees on the left were replaced by nearly-unplayable fescue and a large, unsightly mound was installed up against the front of the green.
-The clumsy execution of this change - presumably to make it more difficult for players to try to drive the green, with little regard for aesthetics - has taken most of the grace out of a formerly superb hole.
+In preparation for the 2025 Travelers, the trees on the left were replaced by nearly-unplayable fescue and a large, horrendously out-of-place mound was installed up against the front of the green.
+The hackneyed execution of this change - presumably to make it more difficult for players to try to drive the green, with little regard for aesthetics - has taken the grace out of what was a superb hole.

 Hole No. 3 - Par 4, 440 yards